 - Filter blanks are run with every batch (generally daily) from dry, fresh GF/F filters.
-These are used as blank readings in the calculation of recovery. - Wet filter blanks are collected during sample collection to measure contamination of GF/F filters or through handling.
+These are used as blank readings in the calculation of recovery. - A pair of wet filter blanks (WFB) are collected during each sample collection to measure contamination of GF/F filters or through handling.
+The WFB phosphorous value is subtracted from all the filters collected on a similar trip to normalize the results and account for any contamination.